30 Notable alumni of

 Biography

-J. Timothy Cloyd is an American educator and higher education administrator, and is currently the 18th president of Drury University in Springfield, Missouri.
-Cloyd previously served as the president of Hendrix College in Conway, Arkansas from 2001 to 2013.
-He began his duties at Drury University on July 1, 2016, following the retirement of Dr. David Manuel.
+J. Timothy Cloyd is an American educator and former higher education administrator.
+Cloyd served as the president of Hendrix College in Conway, Arkansas from 2001 to 2013.
+In 2016, he became president of Drury University in Springfield, Missouri, a position he held until his resignation in March of 2023.

 James Buchanan Richmond